 - 1 15 ounce can chickpeas

 - 1 small onion, chopped

 - 1/2 cup fresh parsley leaves, chopped

 - 1/2 cup fresh cilantro leaves, chopped

 - 1/4 teaspoon Cayenne pepper, (optional)

-- Place chickpeas, onion, garlic, parsley, cilantro, spinach, lemon juice, flaxseeds, cumin, coriander, cayenne and salt in a food processor.
+Place chickpeas, onion, garlic, parsley, cilantro, spinach, cumin, paprika, cayenne and salt in a food processor.

-- Transfer mixture to a large bowl and adjust the taste.
+Transfer mixture to a large bowl and form into a large ball.

-- Shape mixture into balls and flatten to 1/2 inch thickness.
+Take pieces and shape into balls and then flatten to 1/2 inch thickness.

 Place patties on baking sheet, brush with oil.

 Bake for 25-30 minutes, turning halfway or until golden brown.